External Apps (LTIs) for Canvas

 - Assurance that any required contracts or agreements with the vendor are in place

-If all the above conditions are met, TMI will proceed with implementation and update Canvas accordingly.
+If all the above conditions are met, TMI will contact the requestor, proceed with implementation and update Canvas accordingly.